 Marchfeld bloody deed: 20 years in prison for dismemberment murderer

-The murder trial for the dismembered body in Vienna's Marchfeld Canal took place on Tuesday morning.
+The murder trial for the dismembered body in Vienna's Marchfeld Canal took place on Tuesday.
 The verdict: 20 years in prison for the accused (39).
 The jury's guilty verdict for murder was unanimous.

-The use of a weapon and the subsequent offense were considered aggravating factors in the sentencing.
+The use of a weapon and the subsequent offense were considered aggravating factors when calculating the sentence.
 It was "terrible how this body was disfigured", the presiding judge Christina Salzborn stated in her verdict.

 She continued: "That was horrific."
 The man's previous integrity was a mitigating factor - thanks to this, he probably escaped a life sentence.
 The widow and brother of the deceased were awarded bereavement damages of 20,000 and 15,000 euros respectively.